rmetzler/bliki/wiki/git/theory-and-practice/objects.md

     * The SHA-1 hash of the root `tree` object of the commit,
     * Zero or more SHA-1 hashes for parent commits,
-    * The name and email address of the commit's "author",
+    * The name and email address of the commit's “author,”
-    * The name and email address of the commit's "committer",
+    * The name and email address of the commit's “committer,”
     * Timestamps representing when the commit was authored and committed, and
     * A commit message.